 By Yap Shi Quan

 Curious to know more?
-Click here to read on in Issue 2, 2022 of Wood in Architecture.
+Click here to read on in the July/August issue of Panels & Furniture Asia.